NeuralCam lets iPhones slowly mimic Google’s Night Sight photo mode

-For frequent iPhone camera users, the new low-light photography tool Night Sight was quite possibly the most compelling addition to Google’s Pixel lineup last year, using machine learning to restore colors and details that would otherwise be lost to tiny phone camera sensors.
+For frequent iPhone camera users, the new low-light photography tool Night Sight was quite possibly the most compelling addition to Google’s Pixel lineup last year; it used machine learning to restore colors and details that would otherwise be lost to tiny phone camera sensors.
 Now third-party developer Halcyon Products has brought a similar tool to iPhones, enabling users to enjoy the benefits of computational photography while Apple perfects an integrated iOS alternative.

 NeuralCam Night Photo uses a solution that’s been seen before — an HDR-style merging of multiple frames captured at different exposure levels — but with an exclusive focus on fixing images taken in low light.
 After focusing and snapping the initial image, the app asks you to hold your iPhone still as it grabs more color data, then spends some time compositing and outputting the final image.